micahweston/micahweston/README.md

 ![Ireland](https://github.com/micahweston/micahweston/blob/main/IMG_1234.JPEG "Ireland")

 <p>
   I'm Micah, recent graduate from SNHU with a B.S. in Computer Science with a focus in Software Engineering.
-I am an aspiring software engineer :computer:.
-I am interested in working as a Full Stack Engineer and am currently learning JavaScript, and React.
-I am looking for open source projects to contribute to and learn from those around me!  😃
+I am currently working as a Software Engineer at Usio Inc. and am a Certified SCRUM Master.
+My current focus is on C# using asp.net framework with Blazor and Razor.
+I am currently learning React as well to increase my knowledge on front end development.
+I am open to contributing to any open source projects and possible contract work.
 </p>

 <!-- Languages studied, or studying -->